 10 Jobs You Can Get With a Degree in Education

+What can you do with an education degree?
 A degree in education can open up many career paths for those who wish to work in educational facilities.
 These career paths include positions as teachers and administrators, with young children and young adults, and in public or private education environments.
 Education professionals may also choose to specialize in a particular area or collection of areas.
 Given the many career options available to those holding a degree in education, there is likely a position available that fits your individual goals, needs, and aspirations.
 This page provides descriptions and salary information for 10 jobs that you can pursue with a degree in education.

 Many people believe that the focus of kindergarten is less on academic education than it is on social and physical education, in an environment that serves as a transitional bridge to the structured school days of primary school.1 However, basic academic learning is important; kindergarten teachers help students begin to understand topics such as natural science, hygiene, music, and art.
 To do this successfully, kindergarten teachers usually must have at least an undergraduate degree in education, and in most states must be certified to teach kindergarten and elementary learners.
 The US Bureau of Labor Statistics reports that kindergarten teachers, excluding special education kindergarten teachers, make a median annual salary of $48,800 and will see job growth of 18% between 2010 and 2020.